Need information in another language? Call 13 14 50 and ask to be connected to Cancer Council Victoria in your language.

 Vitamin D is a hormone that controls calcium levels in the blood.
 It is needed for strong bones, muscles and overall health.

 You can get a small amount of vitamin D from food (about 5–10%).
 Fish and eggs naturally have some vitamin D, while margarine and some types of milk have added vitamin D.

-Most people make enough vitamin D in summer because UV levels are high and more time is spent outdoors.
-During these months, most Victorians need just a few minutes of mid-morning or mid-afternoon sun exposure for their vitamin D needs, and should be extra cautious in the middle of the day when UV levels are most intense.
+Vitamin D levels change naturally with the seasons.
+In summer, most people make enough vitamin D because UV levels are high and we spend more time outdoors.
+During these months, most Victorians need just a few minutes of sun exposure mid-morning or mid-afternoon for vitamin D levels.

-People who may be at risk of vitamin D deficiency should talk to their doctor to determine if vitamin D supplementation, rather than sun exposure, is appropriate.
+People who may be at risk of vitamin D deficiency should talk to their doctor for advice.